carlosdnavarro/Memory-Game/README.md

 June 21, 2018

-– fixed issue with restart not clearing the flippedCards array – fixed an issue where you could add three cards to the flippedCards array
+– fixed issue with restart not clearing the flippedCards array.
+– fixed an issue where you could add three cards to the flippedCards array.

 June 27, 2018

-– added a timer and integrated that to the restart button
+– added a timer and integrated that to the restart button.

+July 16, 2018

+- Added instructions for a live preview for use with mobile devices.
+- Added media queries.
+- Switched congratulations message to use JS alert function.

 ## Contributing